Brain Injury Program Persons Served

-The amputee program at Baptist Rehabilitation-Germantown serves individuals of diverse socioeconomic backgrounds who have experienced upper or lower extremity amputation at all levels.
-In general persons served are medically and psychologically stable, able to breathe without the assistance of a ventilator, present with physical/functional deficits requiring service of 2 or more rehabilitation disciplines and have an expectation of discharge to a community living setting.
+The brain injury program at Baptist Rehabilitation-Germantown serves individuals of diverse sociocultural backgrounds who have experienced brain injury of all origins and types.
+In general, persons served are medically and psychologically stable, able to breathe without the assistance of a ventilator, and present with physical/functional deficits and an expectation to discharge to a community living setting.

 Age of Persons Served

 In 2012, Baptist Rehab-Germantown discharged 61 patients diagnosed with brain injury.
 These patients ranged in age from 18-93 with an everage age of 67 years.
 Twenty two (22) patients experienced traumatic injuries and 34 had non-traumatic injuries.
 Five patients had major multiple trauma involving head injury.
 There was one adolescent patient discharged in 2011 and 2 adolescents in 2010.
 47% of brain injury patients were male and 53% female.